-Why read this? : We look at how to get a balanced creative approval process.
-Learn how legal, brand, sales and reputation checks stop you going wrong.
-But, we also cover how you get approval on creative work which pushes boundaries.
-Read this to learn how great creative work gets approved.
+Why read this? : We look at how to build a balanced creative approval process.
+Learn which roles and checks you need to stop your creative going wrong, but still push creative boundaries.
+Read this to learn how to get great creative work approved.

 Every creative project, at some point, moves from evaluation to approval.

-This is when the business decides if the idea’s good enough.
+This is when the business decides if the idea is good enough.
 Different functions come together to decide.
 Yes or no. We go with this, or it needs more work.
 Managing these different perspectives is hard.
 It adds more barriers to creative thinking.

 On one side, you have approvers who worry about risk.
-Who want to make sure you don’t break any rules, or harm the company’s reputation.
-They see creative approval as a control mechanism.
+They want to ensure you don’t break any rules, or harm the company’s reputation.
+For them, creative approval is a control mechanism.
 A risk prevention tool.

 It’s a challenge to find common ground between these different perspectives.
 The key functions you normally have to manage are :-